 April 29/30, I’ll be in Berlin for presenting a 2-day seminar about the query optimizer.
 The event is organized by DOAG.
 Also in this case the content is based on the second edition of TOP.
 By the way, there are still a handful of free seats… so, if you are interested, don’t wait too long to subscribe.

 May 20, during the evening, I’ll be in Birmingham to speak at an event organized by Oracle Midlands.
 I’ll give two presentations: “Adaptive Query Optimization” and “Row Chaining and Row Migration Internals”.

-The company I work for, Trivadis, is very pleased to organize, the 11th and 12th of December, an outstanding seminar with top guest speakers in Zurich.
+The company I work for, Trivadis, is very pleased to organize, on the 10th and 11th of June, an outstanding seminar with top guest speakers in Zurich.
 This year’s focus will be on the Oracle query optimizer, also known as a cost-based optimizer (CBO).

 The query optimizer is not only one of the most complex pieces of software that constitutes the Oracle kernel; it is also one of the most unappreciated.
 Why?
 To make the best and most efficient use of the query optimizer, you definitely need to understand how it works.
 This is exactly what we are aiming for at the CBO Days.

 Since everyone seems to be all twitterpated about Oracle Database 12c this week, I thought I’d post a quick note to let you know that the slides from the presentation on 12c Adaptive Optimization I did at the Hotsos Symposium 2013 (with a lot of help from Maria) are now available in the Whitepapers / Presentations section of this blog.

 While I’m on the topic, I found this little blurb in the Oracle Database 12c Release 1 New Features Guide: